Mills Act Property Tax Abatement Program

 Each local government establishes their own criteria and determines how many contracts they will allow in their jurisdiction.
 For answers to specific questions such as local eligibility criteria, application procedures, and contract terms, contact the city or county official for your jurisdiction.

 You are Important to the Community

 Does your local government participate in the Mills Act Program?
 If so, the Office of Historic Preservation invites you to join the Mills Act community!

 We are updating and expanding our list of local governments with a Mills Act program, and we need your help to ensure that the list is as complete as possible.
 The Mills Act Contacts List will be available for homeowners and others seeking to determine if their community participates in the Mills Act program and who within their local government is the program contact.
 Mills Act communities throughout California also will be able to use the list to connect with each other and share insights and best practices about the program.

 To add or update your information in the contacts list, please fill out the Mills Act Participant Information Form.

 Not sure if you are already on the list or if your information is current?
 Check our current Mills Act Contacts List.
-The list is updated weekly.
+The list is updated weekly, as needed.

 Mills Act Questions and Answers